marketplacer/paged-scroll-view-with-images/README.md

 # Paged scroll view with images on iOS with Swift

-This demo app show how to display images in a scroll view with page indicator.
+This demo app shows how to display images in a scroll view with page indicator.

 Images can be assigned with UIImage object or loaded from server with an URL.